Prompting Language-Informed Distribution for Compositional Zero-Shot Learning: Broader Impact and Limitations

 \section{Broader Impact and Limitations}

-\paragraph{Broader Impact}This work can be broadly extended to more downstream multi-modality applications, such as general zero-shot learning, text-image retrieval, text-to-image generation, etc., when the class composition is not especially taken into consideration.
-Besides, the central idea of LLM-grounded modality alignment is not limited to text and image, but any modality that could reveal the semantic categories in practice is promising to explore in the future.
-The potential negative societal impact is that, the developers should be cautious by carefully examining the societal biases indicated by the generated textual class descriptions, even though the large language models we used are publicly accessible.
+\textbf{Broader Impact.} The method in this work can be broadly extended to more multi-modality applications, such as general zero-shot learning, cross-modality compositional retrieval and generation, etc. Besides, the central idea of LLM-based modality alignment is not limited to text and image, but any modality that could reveal the semantic categories in practice is promising to explore in the future.
+The potential negative societal impact is that, the developers should be cautious by carefully examining the societal biases indicated by the generated class descriptions, though the LLMs we used are publicly accessible.

-\paragraph{Limitations} One limitation is that the primitive decomposition could be difficult to learn when the states are non-visual concepts like \texttt{smelly}, \texttt{hot}, etc., even by the pre-trained CLIP model.
+\textbf{Limitations.} One limitation is that the primitive decomposition could be difficult to learn when the states are non-visual concepts like \texttt{smelly}, \texttt{hot}, etc., even by the pre-trained CLIP model.
 Another limitation is that the generated descriptions by LLMs are not grounded to the image such that some distraction from generated descriptions could be introduced.